Anthony Traill (linguist)

-Professor Anthony Traill (1939–2007) was a linguist (specifically a phonetician), who was the world's foremost authority on a San (more broadly, a Khoisan) language called !Xóõ.
-He published widely on this language, including a dictionary of the language. !Xóõ is famous for having probably the largest consonant inventory of any language on the planet.
+Anthony Traill (27 February 1939 – 27 April 2007) was a South African linguist, phonetician, and professor.
+He was the world's foremost authority on !Xóõ, a Tuu language within the larger Khoisan category.
+He published widely on the language, including a dictionary.

-For the most part, Traill's publications addressed the phonetics of !Xóõ in relation to related San languages.
-He also contributed importantly to the Khoisan and Bantu instrumental phonetic literature on tone with respect to voice and breathy voice.
+Traill's publications focused on the phonetics of !Xóõ in relation to other Khoisan languages.
+He also contributed importantly to the Khoisan and Bantu phonetic literature on tone with respect to voice and breathy voice.

 Traill was Professorial Research Fellow at Wits University for nearly the decade since he was Professor and Chair of Linguistics (until 1998), in the Department of Linguistics, at the University of the Witwatersrand, Johannesburg, South Africa.
 He spoke highly competent !Xóõ, having conducted research in the !Xóõ communities of Botswana on nearly 100 field trips over more than 35 years.
 He also spoke Zulu, Tsonga, Tswana and Afrikaans.

-Traill developed one of the bumps that adult native !Xóõ speakers have on his larynx after speaking the language for a long time.
+Traill developed a lump on his larynx after speaking the language for a long time, which is typical of adult native !Xóõ speakers, but not children, a testament to his time spent with the language.

-After a long illness, Traill died on April 26, 2007, in Johannesburg, survived by his wife, Jill, and children Stephen, Carol and Patrick.
+After a long illness, Traill died on 27 April 2007, in Johannesburg, survived by his wife, Jill, and children Stephen, Carol and Patrick.